vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha2/reference/index.md

 ## Integration
 Here is how to integrate Vibe Java Server with awesome technologies.

-### Dependency Injection Framework
+### Dependency Injection
-With the help of Dependency Injection (DI) framework like Spring and Guice, you can inject Server wherever you need like the following cases:
+With the help of Dependency Injection framework like Spring and Guice, you can inject Server wherever you need like the following cases:

 <div class="row">
 <div class="large-6 columns">